 Managed migration is essentially imposed migration from legacy benefits to UC regardless of whether or not one’s situation changes.
 Managed migration to Universal Credit is not due to begin in earnest until at least November 2020, after the evaluation of a pilot exercise in Harrogate which began in July.
 Households migrating naturally onto UC will not be given transitional protection, whereas households worse off under Universal Credit, but moving on through managed migration, will get transitional protection.

 In February 2019, our Head of Policy, Zoe Charlesworth, gave evidence to the Work and Pensions Select Committee on how different households are affected by Universal Credit and testified to the differences between ‘natural’ and ‘managed’ migration for vulnerable households.
-Our case studies, using our Benefit and Budgeting Calculator, indicated the specific categories of households most likely to be worse off as a result of the move to UC.
+Our case studies, using our Better Off Calculator, indicated the specific categories of households most likely to be worse off as a result of the move to UC.

 In June 2019, we submitted evidence to the DWP on the impacts of the delayed rollout of managed migration to UC.
 As a result of the delay, our research indicated that half a million more households will migrate ‘naturally’ onto UC, meaning that they will not be given any transitional protection as their circumstances and benefit amounts change.
 We found that 40% of these households (around 200,000) who move onto Universal Credit without transitional protection will be worse off, by an average of £59.45 per week.